graphprotocol/graph-node/docs/environment-variables.md

   identified as unused, `graph-node` will wait at least this long before actually deleting the data (value is in minutes, defaults to 360, i.e. 6 hours)
+- `GRAPH_ALLOW_NON_DETERMINISTIC_IPFS`: enables indexing of subgraphs which use `ipfs.cat` as part of subgraph mappings. **This is an experimental feature which is not deterministic, and will be removed in future**.
 - `GRAPH_STORE_BATCH_TARGET_DURATION`: How long batch operations during copying or grafting should take.
 This limits how long transactions for such long running operations will be, and therefore helps control bloat